muratk5n/thirdwave/en/README.md

 ---

-On my news gatherer program I have filters..
-I put one for Afghanistan, now I added another for North Korea.
+I have filters in my news gatherer program.
+I had one for Afghanistan, now I added another for North Korea.

 ---